dolanklock/revit-rooms-to-json/BLANK_README.md

   https://www.python.org/downloads/release/python-380/
   ```
   Go down to the "Files" section on the page and select / download the correct installer based on your operating system.
-  For example, if you are on windows machine that you would select the "Windows x86 executable installer" (see image below)
+  For example, if you are on windows machine then you would select this installer - "Windows x86 executable installer" (see image below)

   <img src="python-files.png">
 ### Installation